-At the end of the first quarter, 334,000 people were unemployed in The Netherlands, 50,000 fewer than in the previous quarter.
+At the end of the first quarter of 2021, 334,000 people were unemployed in The Netherlands, 50,000 fewer than in the previous quarter.
 That is the most significant decrease registered by the Central Bureau of Statistics (CBS) in this century.
-At the same time, the number of unfilled job vacancies has increased with 26,000 to no less than 245,000 vacancies.
+At the same time, the number of unfilled job vacancies has increased from 26,000 to no less than 245,000.
 There is a war on talent, especially in trade, healthcare, education, ICT, technology, and the catering industry.

 Adapt to Modern Applicants

 Due to the corona pandemic, the demand for new staff seemed to dry up.
-That fear hasn’t (yet) come true, but the corona measures made it more challenging than ever to reach new talent.
+That fear hasn’t (yet) come true, but the corona measures made reaching new talent more challenging than ever.

-His colleague Ruben Balfort states that today’s talents no longer apply traditionally:
+His colleague Ruben Balfoort states that today’s talents no longer apply traditionally:

 “They constantly receive job offers via LinkedIn.
 They want to inform themselves.
 They want to see and feel how an organization functions and its vision and culture to see if they want to be a part of it.”

 “New talents are very mobile-oriented,” he continues.
 “They want to contact a company straightforwardly and online via their chosen channels to know more about that company.
 That is when the first selection takes place.”